rahul-aut-ind/service-user/README.md

 ### run the service on docker (locally)

-run the service from terminal `make run-service`
+run the service from terminal `make local-clean-run`

 ### unit & integration tests